 VICE PRESIDENT, HEALTH POLICY

 Dr. Barbara S. Levy is the Vice President, Health Policy.
-She oversees ACOG's federal and state legislative policy and regulatory affairs.
 Dr. Levy also supervises the Voluntary Review of Quality of Care program, the Safety Certification for Outpatient Practice Excellence in Women's Health (SCOPE) program, and the Office of Global Women's Health program.
 She has been a member of the American Medical Association/Specialty Society Relative Value Scale Update Committee (RUC) since 1999 and is currently serving a second term as chair.
 The RUC is an expert panel of volunteer physicians and providers that issues recommendations to CMS regarding the relative work and direct practice expenses required to perform medical services.
 Before joining ACOG, Dr. Levy was in private ob-gyn practice and medical director of the Women's Health and Breast Center and Women's and Children's Services for the Franciscan Health System in Tacoma, Washington.
 She has published and co-authored more than 65 studies and articles related to her primary research interests: hysterectomy, endoscopic surgery, pelvic pain, surgical outcomes, and physician payment policy.
 Dr. Levy graduated magna cum laude with an undergraduate degree in psychology from Princeton University.
 She received her medical degree from the University of California, San Diego, followed by an internship and residency in ob-gyn at University of Oregon Health Sciences Center (now Oregon Health & Sciences University) in Portland.

 PENNY RUTLEDGE, JD

 GENERAL COUNSEL AND VICE PRESIDENT, LEGAL